Here are the 70+ games shown at the 2021 Guerrilla Collective E3 showcase

 Guerrilla Collective is a yearly celebration of indie games, and this year the show featured an enormous selection of them.
-Some were updates or console releases of games we already know about, but the bulk of them were brand new.
+Some were updates or console releases of games we already know about, but the bulk of them were upcoming games that got new trailers.
 If you missed the stream, or just want to save yourself some time, here are the trailers for just about every game featured in the show:

 Aragami 2